eclipse-hono/hono/site/documentation/content/dev-guide/custom_http_adapter.md

 ## Build and run the custom HTTP Protocol Adapter

-If you have Hono running, you can launch your custom HTTP protocol adapter as a Docker Container or a Spring Boot application.
+If you have Hono running, you can launch your custom HTTP protocol adapter as a Docker Container or a Quarkus application.

 You may adopt the Maven profile `build-docker-image` from the Maven POM file of the standard HTTP Adapter into your custom adapter's Maven POM file.